-Yet Rivas and King meet once a week in an online virtual classroom—sometimes as computer avatars—as they pursue a Master of Professional Studies in Geodesign degree from a school located thousands of miles away from both men: the Penn State World Campus, based in State College, Pennsylvania.
+Yet Rivas and King meet once a week in an online virtual classroom—sometimes as computer avatars—as they pursue a Master of Professional Studies in Geodesign degree from a school located thousands of miles away from both of them: Penn State World Campus, based in State College, Pennsylvania.

-Penn State's program offers a golden opportunity to learn a planning and design methodology that takes into account the design proposal area's environment, factors such as social and economic sustainability, and the people who live there.
+The program offers an opportunity to learn a planning and design methodology that takes into account the design proposal area’s environment, factors such as social and economic sustainability, and the people who live there.
 It also adds spatial analysis into the equation.
 King said he learned a design principle long ago that stressed that the design of an entity can’t occur in isolation.
 “As every building/entity/community interacts with its surroundings, the design process needs to involve the surrounding areas,” he said.

 “This geodesign program has all of what I was looking for: balance between theory and practice, an innovative approach to the urban planning and design process, a new perspective on the online teaching process, and time flexibility,” said Rivas.

 Rivas owns Ryval Constructora, a construction company in the City of Colima, located south of Puerto Vallarta and about 62 miles inland from the Pacific coast of Mexico.
 His firm focuses on land development and establishes joint ventures with other companies and housing developers, which build the homes.
 Rivas wants to use geodesign methodology and tools to pursue sustainable land development practices in the city and the state of Colima.
 “We have a very small state and a small city but with a lot of urban challenges and opportunities due to strategic location in our country,” Rivas said.

 He said that housing in Colima is often being constructed with no balance between different types of land use, no projection for economic development of the surrounding areas, and no consideration for creating a sense of community among the inhabitants.
 “I think it is urgent to change this development model,” Rivas said.